The Two RV Gypsies: Full-Time RVers

 Broad River and fall colors

-Below: View looking back up at the historical building (now a restroom).
+Below: View looking back up at the historical building (which is now a restroom).
 The two RV Gypsies walked back up the path and took a photo of the paved pathway by the canal.

 historical Building canal and paved path